Efficient posterior sampling for high-dimensional imbalanced logistic regression: Synthetic data examples

 \subsection{High-dimensional sparse example}

 We consider a challenging setting with number of dimensions $p=10^4$ and number of observations $\ndata=10^6$.
-The data are generated as in \cref{sec:scaling_bounds} with $\rho = \N(0,1)$ and $\alpha = 10^{-2}$.
+The data are generated as in \cref{sec:scaling_bounds} with $\rho = \N(0,1)$ and $\alpha = 10^{-3}$.
 Traditional data augmentation and/or sub-sampling algorithms are either computationally very expensive or mix slowly in such a scenario.
-We choose the prior variance to be one.
-Uniform sub-sampling proves to be infeasible in such a scenario, and we omit showing results for it.
-In addition, using control variates does not perform well in such a scenario.
-We instead consider an adaptive pre-conditioning version of the zig-zag process -- described in the Supplementary Material -- and show auto-correlation function (ACF) plots for importance sub-sampling without control variates without and with preconditioning, respectively.
-The results are in the center and right panel of \cref{fig.highdim+scaling}, and show the necessity of using importance sub-sampling for the zig-zag sampler to be a feasible sampling method, and also show that preconditioning improves performance as expected.
+We choose the prior variance to be one and show auto-correlation function plots for uniform sub-sampling and importance sub-sampling in the center and right panels of \cref{fig.highdim_and_scaling}, respectively.
+This shows the necessity of using importance sub-sampling for the zig-zag sampler to be a feasible sampling method.
+From a practical point of view, adaptive pre-conditioning can further help, and this is described in \cref{sec.precond}.